-The specificity of the Otoport ABR was established by analysing the results of real screening tests conducted with the Otoport ABR instrument on 1004 well babies with no suspected hearing loss, according to the results of other hearing screening tests performed on them.
+The specificity of the Otoport ABR screener was established by analysing the results of real screening tests conducted with the Otoport ABR instrument on 1004 well babies with no suspected hearing loss, according to the results of a prior independent hearing screening test performed on them.
 Data was collected from 13 facilities with differing screening environments in the UK and overseas\.
-Using a 35dBHL chirp delivered to the ear canal, and allowing only a single test attempt per ear, the Otoport ABR's specificity in these realistic screening evnironments was found to be 95%.
+Each test site used the Otodynamics' ABR short chirp delivered to the ear canal at either 35dBHL or 40dBHL, chosen according to the regular protocol in operation at the site.
+Otoport ABR's specificity under these realistic screening conditions was 95%.
 The data was collected by users new to the instrument.
-Only a single test attempt was allowed, regardless of stop reason.
-With a retest performed when there are problems with the test conditions and with more experience with the equipment it is likely that a specificity higher than 95% would be achieved.
+Only a single test attempt was allowed if the result was either Clear Response or No Valid ABR.
+A retest was allowed only if there was a problem with the test conditions as called out by the Otoport e.g., 'incomplete test' or too much noise'.
+With more experience with the equipment, it is likely that a specificity higher than 95% can be achieved.